dan-v/slack-to-telegram/README.md

 `slack-to-telegram` is a simple way to forward notifications from Slack to Telegram when you are not logged into Slack.
 It uses Slack's [Real Time Messaging API](https://api.slack.com/rtm) to connect to specified accounts and will forward messages through Telegram's [Bot API](https://core.telegram.org/bots/api) to you.

 ## Why
-I currently run CopperheadOS (https://copperhead.co/android/) on my phone, which does not include any Google apps and services.
+I currently run an Android OS on my phone without Google services.
 Slack for Android requires Google Cloud Messaging (GCM) in order to receive notifications.
 Since Telegram has it's own mechanism for notifications on Android that does not rely on GCM, I decided to use this as a workaround to receive timely Slack notications.

 ## Features
 * Support for multiple Slack workspaces